tangentyh/notes-of-tan/docs/backend/java/javaBasics.md

    - restricted scope — scope is always restricted to the block being declared
    - effectively final closure — can access effectively final local variables
      - as final fields — behind the scenes stored as a final field of inner class, and spawned to constructor for initialization
-     - access mutable data — use an array of length 1
    - anonymous inner subclass
      ```java
      new SuperType(construction parameters) {
          // inner class methods and data
      }
      ```
-     - implement an interface — `SuperType` can be an interface, the inner class implements that interface
-     - extend a class — `SuperType` can also be a class, the inner class extends that class
+     - implementing or extending — `SuperType` can be an interface or a class, the inner class implements that interface or extends the class
-       - a different subclass — take care that `equals()` with `SuperType` may fail
+       - a different subclass — take care that `equals()` checking `getClass() == otherObject.getClass()` may fail
-     - anonymity cannot have constructors — the name of a constructor must be the same as the name of a class
+     - no constructor redefining — anonymity cannot have constructors — the name of a constructor must be the same as the name of a class
      - use case
        - double brace initialization for `ArrayList`
          ```java